lloydwindrim/hyperspectral-autoencoders/README.md

 - [spectral information divergence (SID)](https://www.mdpi.com/2072-4292/11/7/864)
 - [sum-of-squared errors (SSE)](https://www.mdpi.com/2072-4292/11/7/864)

+Note that when using the CSA, SA and SID loss functions it is expected that the reconstructed spectra have a different magnitude to the target spectra, but a similar shape.
+The SSE should produce a similar magnitude and shape.
+Also, since the SID contains *log* in its expression which is undefined for values *<= 0*, it is best to use sigmoid as the activation function (including the final activation function) for networks trained with the SID loss.
+See train_MLP_sid.py for an example.

 The method of decaying the learning rate can also be customised.
 For example, to decay exponentially every 100 steps:
 ```
 net.add_train_op( name='experiment_1',learning_rate=1e-3, decay_steps=100, decay_rate=0.9 )